robinevers93/adventOfCode22/README.md

-Solutions for the [Advent of Code 2021](https://adventofcode.com/2021) in Scala.
+Solutions for [Advent of Code 2022](https://adventofcode.com/2022) in Scala 3.